rackerlabs/docs-cloud-dns/api-docs/v2/general-api-info/index.rst

 General API information
 -------------------------

-The |apiservice| is implemented using a ReSTful web service interface.
-Like other products in the Rackspace Cloud suite, the DNS service shares a common token-based authentication system that allows seamless access between products and services.
+The |apiservice| is implemented using a RESTful web service interface.
+Like other Rackspace Cloud products, the |product name| service shares a common token-based authentication system that allows seamless access between products and services.

 .. note::